History of the

 Utah School for the Deaf Throughout His Life

-Dr. Robert G. Sanderson and Valerie G. Kinney recognized and acknowledged these qualities, describing Kenneth as a brilliant teacher and coach.
-His contributions to USD will always be remembered and celebrated by those whose lives he touched (Dr. Robert G. Sanderson & Valerie G. Kinney, personal communication, July 8, 2011).
+Dr. Robert G. Sanderson and Valerie G. Kinney recognized Kenneth's remarkable qualities, describing him as a brilliant teacher and coach.
+Those whose lives he touched will always remember and celebrate his contributions to the Utah School for the Deaf (Dr. Robert G. Sanderson & Valerie G. Kinney, personal communication, July 8, 2011).

-Dr. Robert G. Sanderson and Valerie G. Kinney recognized and acknowledged these qualities, describing Kenneth as a brilliant teacher and coach.
-His contributions to USD will always be remembered and celebrated by those whose lives he touched (Dr. Robert G. Sanderson & Valerie G. Kinney, personal communication, July 8, 2011).
+Dr. Robert G. Sanderson and Valerie G. Kinney recognized Kenneth's remarkable qualities, describing him as a brilliant teacher and coach.
+Those whose lives he touched will always remember and celebrate his contributions to the Utah School for the Deaf (Dr. Robert G. Sanderson & Valerie G. Kinney, personal communication, July 8, 2011).

 Kenneth C. Burdett and his M-Men basketball team of the Ogden Deaf Branch, 1943-44.
 Coach Kenneth C. Burdett (Center).
 Clockwise bottom: #2 Peter Koukoutsakis, #9 Lloyd Perkins, #7 Kirk Allred, #7 Mike Pallerakis, #2 Merrill Bauer, #3 Bruce Eyre, #5 Melvin Sorensen, #4 Paul Loveland, #8 Lyle G. Mortensen, #9 Tony Jealco, and #6 Sam Judd